yukimi-inu/airfine/README.md

 cat document.txt | airfine transform --context "You are a professional editor.
 Improve this text." > improved_document.txt
 ```

 The CLI automatically reads from stdin when no `--prompt` option is provided, making it ideal for use in pipelines.
+You can also combine `--prompt` with stdin input, where the prompt text is followed by the stdin content - useful for providing instructions along with the text to transform.

 ### Script Integration